Nationals Team

 Community Service Chair

-Hello, my name is Serenity Arian McClure, a junior Public Health Education scholar at North Carolina Central University from Charlotte, NC.
+Hello, my name is Serenity Arian McClure, a senior Public Health Education scholar at North Carolina Central University from Charlotte, NC.
 What motivates me to be a part of The Movement Street is their versatility of making an impact.
 Not a lot of nonprofit organizations focus on the data of what specific communities are lacking.
 I’m excited to serve the community through The Movement Street by stepping into something that feels bigger than myself.
 Creating exposure to TMS at NCCU will inspire more young adults to support and strengthen our neighborhood(s).
-My future goals in life are to become a Physician Assistant and continue serving others through healthcare, advocacy, and creating healthier communities.

 • Kameryn Benn